ruhanijoshi/dev-test/README.md

 ## Common Steps
 1. Fork this repository to your personal Github account, and make it private.
 2. Install Magento with this code in your local machine and work on it in the requirements for your position.
+Sample Data is not needed for this.
 3. When you finish, please add cainan@magemontreal.com to review it.

 Please, be atemptive to: